trufflesuite/trufflesuite.com/public/tutorials/ethereum-overview.md

 ## What is Ethereum?

 More than a database, Ethereum allows you run programs in a blockchain's trusted environment.
 Ethereum adds a virtual machine, called the **EVM (Ethereum Virtual Machine)**, on top of the blockchain.
-The EVM allows code to be verified and executed on the blockchain.
+The EVM allows code to be verified and executed on the blockchain, providing guarantees that code will be run the same way on everyone's machine.
 This code is contained in Smart Contracts (more on these below).

 Rather than just tracking account balances, Ethereum uses the same methods to keep the state of the EVM on the blockchain.
-All nodes process smart contracts to verify the integrity of the contracts themselves their outputs.
+All nodes process smart contracts to verify the integrity of the contracts themselves and their outputs.

 ## What is a Smart Contract?

 **Smart Contracts** are programs running on the EVM.
 They most closely resemble classes in other programming languages.
 Smart Contracts can accept and store Ether, data, or a combination of both.
 Then, using the logic programmed into the contract, it can distribute that Ether to other accounts or even other smart contracts.
 You can see how complex systems can develop from this flexibility.

 The language smart contracts are written in is called **Solidity**.
-Solidity is is statically typed, supports inheritance, libraries and complex user-defined types among other features.
+Solidity is statically typed, supports inheritance, libraries and complex user-defined types among other features.
 It's file extension is ".sol".
 Solidity's syntax is similar to JavaScript's.
-We'll go over the basics of Solidity in our [our Pet Shop tutorial](/tutorials/pet-shop), but you may also want to dive deeper by checking out [the documentation](https://solidity.readthedocs.io/en/develop/).
+We'll go over the basics of Solidity in future tutorials, but you may also want to dive deeper by checking out [the documentation](https://solidity.readthedocs.io/en/develop/).

 Here's a smart contract example with Bob and Alice again.
-This time, they're using an escrow (a place to store money until a condidtion is fulfilled) to store their Ether before the final transaction.
+This time, they're using an escrow contract (a place to store money until a condition is fulfilled) to store their Ether before the final transaction.

 <div class="container container-steps text-center">
 <div class="row">
   <div class="col-lg-4">
     ![Smart Contract Step 1](/tutorials/images/ethereum-overview/smart-contract-step1.png)
     <p>1.
 Alice wants to hire Bob to build her a patio.
-To keep both parties honest, Alice agrees to store her payment and Bob an equal amount of collateral in an escrow smart contract.</p>
+To keep both parties honest, Alice agrees to store her payment for the patio within the escrow contract, and Bob agrees to deposit an equal amount in the contract as well.</p>
   </div>

   <div class="col-lg-4">